thezach21/fa25-documentationactivity/README.md

 You should try to read through everything and try to figure it out, but if you are having some trouble feel free to reference the hints provided below.

+When you get it working, try writing some Javadoc comments of your own on the methods you wrote!

 ### Hints
 1. You may not use all the provided methods but the provided methods should be doing most of the work for you.
 Always think carefully about what you need